juliusza/suspend-peripherals-service/README.md

 * I have to use hidden window to capture windows sleep and resume events as described in MSDN
 * I'll run a timer to re-open the COM3 port in case the USB relay board gets unpluged
 * Then also we want to turn power on when service starts and turn it off upon service shutdown
-* I havent done C# since university 10 years ago, please don't hate me.
+* I havent done C# since university 10 years ago, please don't hate me
+* You can't just run service.
+It needs to be installed and managed via Window services thingie
 * Success!